Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: Receiver Processing

 where the first term corresponds to the case in which all users fail and SIC cannot proceed.

 The expression \eqref{eq:outp:sic_part} with $S=0$ approximates very well the simulation results when the number of active devices $U$ is low.
-This depends on the specific Steiner system, but typically it means no more than $7$.
 As $U$ grows, the approximation and simulations start to diverge in the high SNR regime, with the latter exhibiting plateauing.
 The reason is due to the existence of \textit{stopping sets} \cite{stopping2002}.
 It is easy to imagine a situation where the access patterns overlap in such a way that there are no collision-free slots and consequently SIC cannot be applied.
 Formally, a stopping set $s^{(n)}$ of order $n$ is a subset of $n$ patterns such that in every slot there is either $0$, or $\geq 2$ users; that is, the decoding cannot proceed as there is no slot with a single transmission only.
-Furthermore, let us denote by $T^{(n)}$ the set of all stopping sets of order $n$ for a given Steiner system and by $|T^{(n)}|$ its cardinality\footnote{While it would be more precise to write $T_{S(t,K,M)}^{(n)}$, for brevity we decide to drop the subscript $_{S(t,K,M)}$ (as we similarly do in the case of quantities $C$ and $D$).
+Further, denote by $T^{(n)}$ the set of all stopping sets of order $n$ for a given Steiner system and by $|T^{(n)}|$ its cardinality\footnote{While it would be more precise to write $T_{S(t,K,M)}^{(n)}$, for brevity we decide to drop the subscript $_{S(t,K,M)}$ (as we similarly do in the case of quantities $C$ and $D$).
 In this paper we always consider a single Steiner system at a time so this should not lead to any confusion.}.
 In order to take into account stopping sets and augment the expression \eqref{eq:outp:sic_part}, we need to consider three cases.
 If there is a stopping set of certain order $n$, then with probability $n/U$ the user in focus is its member and cannot be decoded.
-Conversely, with probability $1-n/U$ the user is not involved in that stopping set and decoding is possible, however SIC is impaired since there are $S=n$ noncancelable users.
+Conversely, with probability $1-n/U$ the user is not involved in that stopping set and decoding is possible, however SIC is impaired since there are $S=n$ noncancellable users.
 Otherwise, if there are no stopping sets then $S=0$ and there are no limitations on SIC.
+Combining those three cases and \eqref{eq:outp:sic_part}, we obtain the following approximation for the outage probability with SIC: